HomeEuropeBelarusPolotsk sights

 Jesuit School - Polotsk (Belarus)

-A very good education was given here, as the school attracted Jesuit scholars from all over Europe.
+Very good education was given here, as Jesuit scholars from all over Europe came to the school.
 That is why Emperor Alexander I ordered to organize an academy on the basis of the collegium.
-Today it houses the faculty of the University of Polotsk.
+Today the faculty of Polotsk University is located here.

 Mound of Immortality